nxck2005/nxck2005/README.md

 - 🎓 **Education**: Pursuing a Bachelor's degree in Computer Science and Engineering.
 - 💻 **Programming Languages**: Python, Java, and a bit of C and C++.
 - 🌱 **Currently Learning**: Rust, JavaScript, terminal emulation, and machine learning alongside my coursework.
-- 🚀 **Interests**: Low level design, machine learning, game development.
+- 🚀 **Interests**: Low level design, machine learning, game development, and embedded systems.

 Feel free to reach out for interesting projects.